vasnake/mapfeatureserver/README.md

 psql -f flyzone.dump.sql postgisdb mfs
 ```

-* write layer info to config file
+* write layer info (layer ID - any integer, table name, etc) to config file
 `mapfeatureserver\config\layers.config.ini`
 for help look example config records.

 * Create layer meta data file
 `mapfeatureserver\config\layer.<layer id>.config.json`
 this is hardest thing to do.
-For help you can copy meta data from ArcGIS Feature Layer configured as you wish.
-URL should be like this
+For help you can copy meta data from similar ArcGIS Feature Layer configured as you wish.
+E.g. URL for that AGS layer should be like this
 `http://testags/arcgis/rest/services/flyzone/FeatureServer/2?f=pjson`
+if you have AGS web service named 'flyzone'.
 Also, you should use special page from MFS, e.g.
 `http://localhost:5000/admin/dsn/flyzone?oidfield=gid&geomfield=geom`